 The remote administration port value has changed.

-The firewall settings of the computer on which EFT Server is installed are blocking the connection.
+The firewall settings of the computer on which EFT is installed are blocking the connection.

-There is a version mismatch between your console and the EFT Server service you are trying to administer.
+There is a version mismatch between your administration interface and the EFT service that you are trying to administer.

-Launch the Administrator on EFT Server computer and connect to EFT Server you want to configure for remote administration.
+Launch the administration interface on EFT computer and connect to EFT you want to configure for remote administration.
 (You cannot setup remote administration remotely.)

-In the right pane, select the Administration tab.
+In the right pane, click the Administration tab.

 In the Server administrator listening IP box, specify the IP address that is allowed to connect remotely.
-You can select a specific IP address that is defined on the computer on which EFT Server is installed or All Incoming IP addresses.
+You can select a specific IP address that is defined on the computer on which EFT is installed or All Incoming IP addresses.
+(For command-line login, the EFT administrator listening IP address must be set to a specific IP address, not All Incoming.)

-In the Port box, specify the port on which EFT Server listens for connections.
-1100 is the default port.
+In the Port box, specify the port on which EFT listens for connections.
+The default port is 1100.
 For security, you should use a different port other than the default.

 Select the Allow remote administration check box.
 A warning message appears advising you to connect over SSL for more secure administration.

-If you attempt to allow remote administration on a High Security Site, a message appears to warn you that this setting violates PCI DSS 2.3, and allows you to continue with reason or disable the feature.
+If you attempt to allow remote administration on a high security-enabled Site, a message appears to warn you that this setting violates PCI DSS, and allows you to continue with reason or disable the feature.

-Click Yes to set up secure administration or No to administer over a clear (not secure) connection.
+Click Yes to set up secure administration or No to administer the server over a clear (not secure) connection.

 Do one of the following: